 How does the insurance work for COVID-19?Please read the CISI COVID-19 Frequently Asked Questions page.

-How much does study abroad insurance cost?The study abroad insurance costs $300 for a semester and $175 for the summer.
+How much does study abroad insurance cost?The study abroad insurance costs $300 for a semester, $175 for the summer, and $50 for January term.
 If you're studying abroad at the LVC, JFRC, an exchange, or an affiliate program, the charge will appear on your Loyola Bursar account.
 If you're studying abroad on a faculty-led program, the study abroad insurance cost is usually included in your faculty-led program fee.

 What do I do after I receive my insurance card?